lelegard/winkbdlayouts/README.md

 3. Create the corresponding registry key.
 Inside the key, create the value "Layout File".
 It shall contain the DLL file name, without directory.
-4. Create the value "Layout Text" with some short text which will appear in the list of keybords in the System Settings application.
+4. Create the value "Layout Text" with some short text which will appear in the list of keyboards in the System Settings application.
 5. Create a unique 4-digit hexadecimal value for the value "Layout Id".
    This value is mandatory.
 Without this registry entry, your keyboard will be seen in the System Settings but will never be activated.
 This is the